 The city planning official shall immediately review the application as provided in Section 18.34.050 and schedule the item for the next scheduled available meeting of the design review advisory board.
 The design review advisory board shall review the proposed development at a public meeting and recommend approvale, conditionally approval, or to deny the proposal.
 Because the design advisory board makes only a recommendation there are no appeals.
 The decision of the design review board is final unless appealed pursuant to Section 18.34.130.
-The board may continue the meeting on the proposal to allow changes in the proposal or to obtain information needed to allow changes in the proposal, or by the design review board or by the hearing examiner, after review on appeal, Tthe planning official shall have the authority to approve design modifications that maintain the intent of the original permit approval without seeking an additional recommendation from the design advisory board.
+The board may continue the meeting on the proposal to allow changes in the proposal or to obtain information needed to allow changes in the proposal, or to obtain information needed to properly review the proposal.
+After approval by the design review board or by the hearing examiner, after review on appeal, The planning official shall have the authority to approve design modifications that maintain the intent of the original permit approval without seeking an additional recommendation from the design advisory board.
 (Ord.
 957 § 24, 2011; Ord.
 820, 2002; Ord.
 527, 1989)